SamGijsen/SamGijsen/README.md

-Hi there, I’m Sam - I'm a PhD Candidate at the Neurocomputation and Neuroimaging Unit, FU Berlin.
-I'm interested in probabilistic inference in the brain, Bayesian statistics, reinforcement learning and deep computation.
+Hi there, I’m Sam - I'm a postdoctoral researcher at Charité, Berlin using machine learning for neuroimaging data.
+I'm interested in self-supervised learning, probabilistic inference (in and outside the brain), and RL.

 <!---